sumukhbhandarkar/ClointFusion/ClointFusion/README.md

 ## cf.get_long_lat()

 # We love your contribution
-Please submit a pull request
+Please submit a GitHub pull request

 # Contact us:
 Drop a mail to automation@cloint.com